-The Group's organisational structure reflects the different activities in which Interoil is engaged.
+The Group's organizational structure reflects the different activities in which Interoil is engaged.
 Management has determined the operating segments based on reports that are reviewed and used to make strategic decisions.
-The Group has two reportable segments, Norway and Colombia, of which only the Colombian segment is operational.
-The Colombian segment consists of upstream activities including oil and natural gas exploration, field development and production from the Group's licenses in Colombia, which is the Group's strategic business unit.
+The Group has three reportable segments, Norway, Colombia and Argentina, of which the Colombian and Argentinean segments are operational.
+The Colombian segment consists of upstream activities including oil and natural gas exploration, field development and production from the Group's licenses in Colombia, which is the Group's most developed business unit.
 The business unit is considered both from a geographic and development phase perspective.
 Geographically, management considers the performance of the activities in Colombia.
 For the strategic business unit, the management and other decision makers review internal management reports on a day to day basis.
+The fast-growing Argentinian segment consists of upstream activities including oil and natural gas exploration, field development and production from the Group's licenses in the Provinces of Chubut and Jujuy and, as from the Q1 of 2020, Santa Cruz.